“Yup! I’m actually a pretty good cook.”

 “I ain’t a baby, Valerie.” he grumbled indignantly, “And you ate all the stew last night by yourself?”

 “H-hey, I was really hungry!
-An active girl like me needs plenty of energy.” huffed Valerie, removing the roasted deer leg from above the fire, “Besides, I made sure to find the fattiest, juiciest deer for lunch when you woke up.”
+An active girl like me needs plenty of energy.” huffed Valerie, removing the roasted deer leg from above the fire, “Besides, I made sure to find the fattest, juiciest deer for lunch when you woke up.”

 “Yeah, thanks for that.”
-Aaron said, the immensely strong monster girl ripping the chunk of meat in two, handing him the half with the bone still lodged inside.
+Aaron said as the immensely strong monster girl ripped a chunk of meat in two, handing him the half with the bone still lodged inside.

 The scalding juices from the meat not bothering her in the slightest, Valerie dug into the meal with reckless abandon, only looking up to ask Aaron a question, “So, how much longer do we have to hang around here?
 The Legion should be after you soon, right?”

 “No. Local law enforcement won’t try to go after any monsters, and the nearest legionary outpost is at Eonoir, about three days west of here on horseback.
 I’d say we have a little over a week before the Legion starts searching for me.
 Hopefully, we’ll already be out of Graeme by then.”